 No. Although the majority of tools and equipment are covered by the policy, some items are not, including:

-• Aircraft or aquatic vehicles (drones, boats, planes, etc.)
+- Aircraft or aquatic vehicles (drones, boats, planes, etc.)

-• Contraband (things that are prohibited in any way)
+- Contraband (things that are prohibited in any way)

-• Property that is leased or rented to third parties (unless specifically mentioned above)
+- Property that is leased or rented to third parties (unless specifically mentioned above)

-• Property lent to third parties (unless otherwise specified above)
+- Property lent to third parties (unless otherwise specified above)

-• Mining operations underground (everything lost, stolen, or damaged while underground)
+- Mining operations underground (everything lost, stolen, or damaged while underground)

-• Automobiles intended for usage on highways
+- Automobiles intended for usage on highways

-• Property that is waterborne
+- Property that is waterborne

 This applies to trailers as well as tractors.
 Even though trailers are frequently used to transport tools, your commercial auto policy should cover them rather than your contractor’s tools policy.
-Also, tractors are another item that you might classify as equipment, but they would also require auto insurance to be covered, not your contractor’s tools policy.
+Also, tractors are another item that you might classify as equipment, but they would also require auto insurance in order to be covered, not your contractor’s tools policy.

-Why Is Contractor Equipment Insurance Important
+Why Is Contractors Equipment Insurance Important

-Tools and equipment that are transported are not covered by standard commercial liability coverage; it only cover items that are kept in one permanent location.
+Tools and equipment that are transported are not covered by standard commercial liability coverage; it only covers items that are kept in one permanent location.
 Moreover, this is filled by contractors’ equipment insurance, which offers coverage for tools and machinery that are moved from one construction site to another in case of loss or damage.

 Final Thoughts